 6 Tips for Finding the Best Work From Home Jobs

-2. Use job search engines dedicated to WFH jobs.
+2. Use job search engines dedicated to remote jobs.

-Though you can always search the mainstream engines with the keyword “work from home,” job search engines like FlexJobs are teeming with remote opportunities, and are vetted to ensure the quality and the legitimacy of the position.
+Though you can always search the mainstream engines with the keywords "remote" or “work from home,” job search engines like FlexJobs are teeming with remote opportunities, and are vetted to ensure the quality and the legitimacy of the position.

 3. Tap your local market.

 In some cases, employers are more willing to hire remote or work-from-home staff if they know that their employees are physically accessible if absolutely necessary.
 This is especially true with freelance or contract positions.
 Filter local listings with keywords like “remote,” “flexible location,” or “work-from-home.”

 If the listing doesn’t specify a location and the job sounds like it could be done remotely, you could always ask if remote work is an option.

 Though keep in mind, this could jeopardize your chances of getting the job, so if you really want the job regardless of whether or not WFH is allowed, it may be best to hold off on the question.

 4. Search niche career sites.